swcarpentry/good-enough-practices-in-scientific-computing/index.md

 > it always comes down to "just give me a Word document with tracked changes," or similar.
 > There's always a least common denominator who just isn't going to be on board for writing like this.

-#### Distributed Web-Based System

 We therefore also recommend an alternative:

 1. A manuscript is written using Google Docs or some other online tool with rich formatting, change tracking, and reference management.
-2. In project folder,
-    add a short text file called PUBLICATIONS to the `doc` directory with metadata about each online manuscript (e.g., the URL).
+2. The project's `doc` directory includes a short text file called PUBLICATIONS containing metadata about each online manuscript (e.g., their URLs).
     This is analogous to the `data` directory, which might contain links to the location of the data file(s) rather than the actual files.

 We realize that in many cases, even this solution is asking too much from the coauthor who will continue to say, "Just give me a Word document with tracked changes," or something similar.
 To satisfy this person,
-convert the manuscript to an editable file format (e.g., `.docx` or `.odt`) after major changes, download it, and save it in the `doc` folder.
+the manuscript can be converted to a desktop editor file format (e.g., Microsoft Word's `.docx` or LibreOffice's `.odt`) after major changes, then downloaded and saved in the `doc` folder.

 Unfortunately,
-this means manually merging in the changes and suggestions of this person, as there do not seem to be tools to do this automatically when switching from a proprietary format to text and back (although the `pandoc` program goes a long way).
+this means merging some changes and suggestions manually, as existing tools cannot always do this automatically when switching from a desktop file format to text and back (although `[pandoc][pandoc]` can go a long way).

 ### Discussion

 We recommend against traditional desktop tools like LibreOffice and Microsoft Word because they make collaboration more difficult than either of our recommended alternatives:

-*   If the document lives online (e.g. Google Docs), then everyone's changes are in one place, and hence don't need to be merged manually.
+*   If the document lives online (e.g., in Google Docs) then everyone's changes are in one place, and hence don't need to be merged manually.
 *   If the document lives in a version control system, it provides good support for finding and merging differences resulting from concurrent changes.
-    It also adds the possibility of using the pull-request model for suggestions, additions and pre-merge review.
+    It also provides a convenient platform for making comments and performing review.

-Importantly,
-our recommendations clearly define the master document allowing everyone to collaborate on an equal footing.
+*   Both of our recommendations clearly define the master document and allow everyone to contribute to it on an equal footing.
-For the same reason, even if you are writing the manuscript all by yourself, we recommend using one of these strategies.

 We also believe that researchers should use a bibliography manager of some sort, but discussion of those is outside the scope of this paper.
 Finally,